jayalfredprufrock/nestjs-typebox/README.md

 npm i nestjs-typebox @sinclair/typebox
 ```

+> **Important:** Note that `nestjs-typebox` is an alternative to the class-validator DTO approach detailed in the NestJS docs, and is
+> meant to fully replace it and all of the built-in validation/parsing pipes.
+Make sure you remove any global validation/parsing pipes
+> before installing this library and avoid using any local validation/parsing pipe decorators in combination with this library's decorators.

 ## Usage

 ### 1. Create TypeBox schema

-> Important: Note that `nestjs-typebox` is an alternative to the class-validator DTO approach detailed in the NestJS docs, and is
-> meant to fully replace it and all of the built-in validation/parsing pipes.
-The example below demonstrates a discriminated union type,
+> The example below demonstrates a discriminated union type,
 > which cannot be achieved using class-based introspection approaches like that of class-validator.

 ```ts